DeployEdit this page.md

 This produces a .bun/ directory with the following structure:

-Start the production server directly:
+Start the production server using the CLI:

-bun .bun/start.mjs
+bun --bun .bun/start.mjs

 Or use the --deploy flag to build and immediately start: